dong-zh/queen-fight/readme.md

     ninja -C build
     ```

+    If you see a message that says `GL/gl.h` can't be found, try tracking down where that is and changing it to `glad/gl.h`

 The executable (`nutdealer`) will be in the `bin` directory.
 You must `cd` into that directory before running the executable.

 ## Credits